Trump, Biden vie for votes in battleground Pennsylvania as election nears | Politics

 In a case over Wisconsin's election procedures, the U.S. Supreme Court on Monday rejected on a 5-3 vote an effort by Democrats to allow officials in the state to count mail-in ballots postmarked on Election Day, Nov.
 3, that arrive up to six days later.
 The action by the high court's conservative majority keeps in place a state policy that mail-in ballots must be in the hands of Wisconsin election officials by the close of polls.

 Returning to the White House from Pennsylvania, Trump tweeted: "Big problems and discrepancies with Mail In Ballots all over the USA.
 Must have final total on November 3rd."
-He provided no evidence for his assertion.
+Twitter flagged the tweet with a disclaimer describing the post's content as "disputed" and potentially misleading.
 Experts say, however, it may take days or even weeks to process the huge number of mail-in ballots, spurred by voters seeking to avoid crowded polling stations because of the COVID-19 pandemic.

 Some 42.7 million Americans have already voted by mail, part of the more than 63.6 million who have cast ballots ahead of the election, a record-breaking pace that could lead to the highest U.S. voter turnout by percentage in more than a century.
 HEAVILY COURTED